Category

 2. Hazard communication

-While it sounds broad on the surface, OSHA standards for hazard communication refer specifically to the risks surrounding hazardous chemicals.
+While it may sound broad on the surface, OSHA standards for hazard communication specifically address the risks posed by hazardous chemicals.
 Employers must include clear labels on all hazardous substances, maintain clear documentation for the substances and their potential risks, and most importantly, train employees on how to safely use the chemicals.

 Guiding questions